telephone/LookingGlass/README.md

 * Create the Config.php file by running /sites/all/modules/LookingGlass/LookingGlass/configure.sh
 * Browse to http://mydomain.com/LookingGlass

+Only the minimum modifications required to get it to work as a Drupal module were done.
 There are no Drupal bells and whistles such as admin configuration and block functions.
-Only the minimum modifications required to get it to work as a Drupal module.
-Those other things should be easy to add if you want to do that.
+Those things should be easy to add if you want to do that.

 ## Demo of original Non-Drupal version